 “Love in the Time of Robots,” Wired (cover) – A surreal, intimate tale of real-life androids and the insatiable human need for connection.
+Nominated in 2018 for the National Magazine Award for Feature Writing.

-“Out Came the Girls,” Virginia Quarterly Review – On adolescent girlhood, the occult, and the Slender Man phenomenon
+“Out Came the Girls,” Virginia Quarterly Review – On adolescent girlhood, the occult, and the Slender Man phenomenon.

 “Sky Burial,” The Oxford American – The story of how a Texas woman’s body was consumed by vultures, with the permission of her family.